luketervit/luketervit/README.md

 </p>

 ## 🏆 Achievements
-- 🚀 Pitched a startup proposal to 50+ students, recognized for its ambition and creativity
 - 💯 On track to achieve a First Class degree in Computer Science
-- 👨‍💻 Co-authored Java code repositories with over 1,000 lines of code
+- 👨‍💻 Co-authored Java code repositories with over 2,000 lines of code responsible for the marking of ~200 students work

 <details>
   <summary>📈 GitHub Stats Details</summary>